Want to pack more veggies into your day? Learn How to Make Cauliflower Toast and pump up the nutrition in your sandwich.

 Here are a few ways I’ve created meals out of my Cauliflower Toast:

--top with mashed avocado, roast turkey and sriracha
+*top with mashed avocado, roasted turkey and sriracha

 - 1 16 ounce package of riced cauliflower (approximately 4 cups)***